COMBINE-lab/QCatch/README.md

 ```

 ### PyPl
-`QCatch` is also availabel in PyPl.
+`QCatch` is also availabel in PyPI.
 ```bash
 # pip install QCatch (TODO)
 ``` -->